pism/pism/doc/sphinx/manual/modeling-choices/subglacier/hydrology.rst

 to replace the computed ``basal_melt_rate_grounded`` rate by values read from a file, thereby effectively decoupling the hydrology model from the ice dynamics (esp. conservation of energy).

+To use water runoff computed by a PISM surface model, set :config:`hydrology.surface_input_from_runoff`.
+(The :ref:`sec-surface-pdd` computes runoff using computed melt and the assumption that a fraction of this melt re-freezes, all other models assume that all melt turns into runoff.)

 .. list-table:: Subglacial hydrology command-line options which apply to all hydrology models
    :name: tab-hydrology